The Forrester New Wave Methodology Guide

 - Hold executive strategy briefings and demonstrations.
 The vendors follow the criteria laid out in the evaluation criteria and, potentially, scenarios developed by Forrester to demonstrate the functionality of each product.
 During the evaluation, the Forrester team captures detailed notes and may record the presentation.

 - Interview customer references.
-Forrester will call or survey the reference customers provided by the vendor.
+Forrester will call or send a survey to the reference customers provided by the vendor.
 If necessary, the analyst will also speak with other customers about the vendor’s product.
 The goal is to verify the information given by the vendor collected during the briefing and demo session.

 Scoring And Reviewing

 In this phase, the analyst will use facts gathered during the evaluation to score each vendor.
-At this stage, participating vendors — those who completed a briefing and/or demo — will receive a preview of their Vendor Snapshot.
+At this stage, participating vendors — those who completed a briefing and/or demo and returned a completed a questionnaire — will receive a preview of their Vendor Snapshot.
 Each vendor has two business days to preview their vendor Snapshot.
 A vendor Snapshot includes a one-page document which includes our Forrester Take summary and Customer Reference summary, along with the vendor QuickCard.
 The vendor QuickCard contains our Forrester scores, New Wave positioning on the graphic, and two customer reference quotes.

-It is important for vendors to note that the vendor review policy for a New Wave differs from the Wave.
 Forrester gives participating vendors an opportunity to examine their written text in the Vendor Snapshot to identify any factual errors and bring them to our attention.
-Since the criteria rankings on the QuickCard are relative to other vendors included in the research, there is no opportunity for changes to the ratings.
-The link to the New Wave Vendor Review Policy can be found here.
+The link to the Vendor Review Policy can be found here.

 Courtesy Preview And Publishing The Forrester New Wave Report